- Get link

 1.7.
 Listeners/

-• Contains classes that handle the events defined in the Events/ directory.
-Listeners contain the logic that should be executed when an event is fired.
+Events/directory.
+Listeners contain the logic that should be executed when an event is fired. - Example:

 1.8.
 Policies/